Small Kitchen Coffee Bar Ideas Using a Bakers Rack: A 2026 Guide

 | Service Zone | Mugs, Spoons, Syrups, Napkins | Upper shelves |

-A coffee bar involves three elements that can be hazardous to furniture and homes: heat, moisture, and electricity.
+A coffee bar involves three elements that can be hazardous: heat, moisture, and electricity.

 A typical coffee station might power a grinder, an espresso machine, and a milk frother simultaneously.